GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 10. Check in the quick look window if the data seems suitable
 11. In the Inspector, navigate to GRANULE/*Name of data*/IMG_DATA/R10m/ and download the two files "...B04..." & "...B08..." (both .jp2)
 12. When downloaded, put the four files in a folder "data/sentinel_2" and move the folder "data" where the scripts of this project are located (take a look at <a href="data_structure.png">data_structure.png</a>)

+**Data is offline?**
+If the images you are looking for are offline, you can add them to your cart.
+After a while (couple of minutes to maybe hours) they will be available to download as described above.

 </details>